dvdjsp/dvdjsp.github.io/_pages/music.md

 ---
  I'm a member of the [New Standards Music collective](https://www.instagram.com/new.standards.music/?hl=en) in Edmonton.
 I frequent the open jam sessions they host every Wednesday.

-Here are some snippets of all the fun I've had- #
+Here are some snippets of all the fun I've had: